-The module provides key establishment services in the Approved Mode through the PBKDFv2 algorithm.
+The module provides key establishment services in the Approved Mode through the AES Key wrapping, PBKDFv2 algorithm.
+The RSA key wrapping is non approved but allowed.
 The PBKDFv2 function is provided as a service and returns the key derived from the provided password to the caller.
 The caller shall observe all requirements and should consider all recommendations specified in SP800-132 with respect to the strength of the generated key, including the quality of the password, the quality of the salt as well as the number of iterations.
 The implementation of the PBKDFv2 function requires the user to provide this information.